csindle/psych/faq.md

 Yes, it is normal and very understandable to be anxious when embarking on the sometimes uncomfortable process necessary for growth and development.
-If you are anxious about this, please mention it early on so that we can find a way to make it more comfortable for you.
+Please mention if you're worried early on, so that we can find a way to make this journey more comfortable for you.

 **Are our sessions confidential?**